A Survey of Features Used for Representing Black-box Single-objective Continuous Optimization: Algorithm Features

 \section{Algorithm Features}

 Algorithm representations are focused on calculating features that characterize the algorithm instance.
-While the development of algorithm features has garnered somewhat lower research interest compared to the development of problem landscape features, in this section we present the few attempts directed at optimization algorithm representation.
+While the development of algorithm features has garnered somewhat lower research interest compared to the development of problem landscape features, in this section we present the features derived directly from the source code.

 \paragraph{Algorithm Features Based on Source Code} The extraction of features from the algorithm source code and from the abstract syntax tree has been proposed in~\cite{algorithm_code_features}.
 The features extracted from the source code capture the cyclomatic complexity, maximum indent complexity, number of lines of code, and size in bytes for the entire source code as well as aggregations of these properties across different regions of the code.
 On the other hand, the features extracted from the abstract syntax tree involve the conversion of the abstract syntax tree obtained during the compilation of a given algorithm into a graph representation and extracting various graph properties such as node count, edge count, transitivity, node degree, clustering coefficient, depth, etc.